 When I adjusted the cant on my Tulster Holster just a bit, it helped to get the gun tucked up further and not only made it conceal better, but allowed me to get a much better draw.

 The cant that you need will depend on your body, your carry position, and what works for you.
 So make sure you get a holster with either an adjustable cant, or one with a cant designed for your carry location.
 Many of the behind the hip holsters use the FBI cant that is built for that position, while many of the appendix carry holsters use no cant.

 If you like carrying your Grandpa’s 1911, then by all means go with it.
 Carry the firearm of your choice.
 But if you are having an issue with printing and want to help avoid it, then consider moving over to a compact or even sub compact carry gun.

 The options that are available in compact and sub compact guns are incredible.
 It seems with innovation…the guns get smaller, but their capacity’s are increasing (see the Sig Sauer P365).
 I love shooting my P365 with the 12 round magazine…and it is still smaller than many guns with lower capacity!

 If your current gun seems to be a bit bulky and you are struggling with printing, then look around at some of the other firearms on the market.
-We have a great article on the 21 Best Concealed Carry Guns In 9mm where we cover some of the best carry guns available.
+Check out our article on the Best Concealed Carry Guns.

 You might think I’m only talking about your physical comfort, but I’m not.
 You want to become mentally comfortable carrying your firearm as well.
 This is the reason many new people stop carrying, or don’t carry daily.